thekewe/ingress-slack-emoji/README.md

 I'd love to hear your feedback and requests!

-If you have any questions, need help installing, or just want to send me hugs (definitely yes!), contact me at <thekewe@gmail.com> or visit [thekewe.com](http://thekewe.com).
+If you have any questions, need help installing, or just want to send me hugs (definitely yes!), contact me at <thekewe@gmail.com> or Ingress Comm @thekewe.